The Red Shoes

 The film is written by Mary and directed by Joanna, working with dementia expert Dr Jane Dalrymple and carers groups in Somerset to ensure the script met the needs of carers.
 Conversations surrounding dementia in loved ones can be awkward and pushed under the carpet, especially when talking about feelings.
 People can feel isolated, frustrated and invisible.

-Following feedback, Care As You Are has now been into two versions – one is a straight-through version while the other pauses at the end of various scenes to allow reflections and questions relating to the scene.
-We are now looking at how the film can be used as a training and development tool for professional carers, health workers and community groups to provide emotional support for family carers looking after relatives with dementia – and how we can fund this development work.
+Following feedback, Care As You Are has now been developed into two versions – one is a straight-through version, while the other pauses at the end of various scenes to allow reflections and questions relating to the scene.